astral-sh/ruff/docs/faq.md

 to be toggled on or off with a single (e.g.) `--select TID`, as opposed to `--select I2` (to avoid conflicts with the isort rules, like `I001`).

-Beyond the rule set, Ruff suffers from the following limitations vis-à-vis Flake8:

-- Flake8 has a plugin architecture and supports writing custom lint rules.
+Beyond the rule set, Ruff's primary limitation vis-à-vis Flake8 is that it does not support custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

 There are a few other minor incompatibilities between Ruff and the originating Flake8 plugins: